 There's nothing in the world like a Japanese mountain descent, the way the roads arc and roll with the landscape, like some ancient artist's immortal brushstroke.Bicycling Magazine

 The daily distances range from 25-50+ km (16-31 mi.) with longer options on several days.
 Most rides have several climbs of 2-4 km, some gradual and some steep, but the e-bikes mean you only have to pedal as hard as you want!
 The routes have very little traffic, as we often travel on roads not frequented by the local population.
 Road quality is excellent.
 Of our trips outside Europe, this one offers some of the purest and most beautiful biking.
+Note that there are limited e-bikes available on this trip.
+If you're interested in using an e-bike, consider our dedicated Japan E-Biking departures.

 “I ride my bike once or twice a month and am comfortable on two wheels.”